japajoe/wspp/README.md

 A websocket implementation in C++.

 # Note
-I am not following the websocket specification (RFC 6455) to the letter but I think this library covers the basics for now.
+I am not following the websocket specification (RFC 6455) to the letter but feel free to let me know when you run into any issues.

 # Examples
 Run as server